Best Noise-Canceling Headphones for WFH 2026: 11 Picks

 The Bottom Line

 The Sony WH-1000XM5 ($348, frequently $278 on sale) is our top pick for WFH noise-canceling headphones.
 It delivers the best balance of ANC performance, call quality, comfort, and battery life.
 If budget is a concern, the Sony WH-1000XM4 ($228, often $198) gives you 90% of the experience for significantly less.
-And if calls are your primary concern, the Bose 700 ($329) has the best microphone system we've tested.
+And if calls are your primary concern, the Bose 700 ($329) has the best microphone system we've researched.

 For more WFH gear recommendations, check out our best headsets for remote work roundup and our complete best WFH setup for 2026 guide.
 If you're building an ergonomic workspace on a budget, don't miss our ergonomic home office on any budget guide.